-Learning disabilities are some of the most common developmental disabilities, affecting up to 20% of Americans.
+Learning disabilities are some of the most common developmental disabilities, affecting up to 20% of American children.
 Students diagnosed with a learning disability may have impaired skills in reading, writing, or math (or more than one of these areas).
 From elementary to high school, students with learning disabilities are automatically eligible to receive support and accommodations in the classroom.
 Students attending college, however, must seek out accommodations themselves.
 With effort and planning, students with learning disabilities can thrive in college and beyond!

 Disclaimer: Any information found within our website is for general educational and informational purposes only.
 Such information is not intended nor otherwise implied to be medical or legal advice by Student Caffé Corporation.
 Such information is by no means complete or exhaustive, and as a result, such information does not encompass all conditions, disorders, health-related issues, respective treatments, or recovery plans.
 You should always consult your physician, other health care provider, or lawyer to determine the appropriateness of this information for your own situation or should you have any questions regarding a medical condition, treatment or recovery plan, or legal situation.
 Click to read the full disclaimer.